-3. Why can't I see any Impact circles on my dashboard?
+Q: Why can't I see any Impact circles on my dashboard?

-For managers with fewer than 30 upwardly reporting employees, for example line managers, finding statistically significant impacts from each driver to engagement is more difficult.
+A: For managers with fewer than 30 upwardly reporting employees, for example line managers, finding statistically significant impacts from each driver to engagement is more difficult.
 Difference to benchmark then becomes the predominant way of discovering priorities and strengths.
 This is reflected in the dashboard by removing the Impact circles for simplicity.

-4. Why would a driver or sub-driver show up as Priority if it is performing above Benchmark?
+Q: Why would a driver or sub-driver show up as Priority if it is performing above Benchmark?

-A driver will have to be in the 75th percentile of the Benchmark for it not to be prioritizable.
+A: A driver will have to be in the 75th percentile of the Benchmark for it not to be prioritizable.
 When looking at this try ask: is performance just above average enough to not focus on improving it?

-5. What happens if a Driver question is deactivated?
+Q: What happens if a Driver question is deactivated?

-If the core Driver question is turned off but the sub-drivers are retained, both the driver and sub-driver can come up as key drivers of engagement.
+A: If the core Driver question is turned off but the sub-drivers are retained, both the driver and sub-driver can come up as key drivers of engagement.
 The driver can be a priority because it is the average of all scores associated with the driver (both core and sub-driver questions).

 If a specific sub-driver is a priority or a strength, it will appear in “Key drivers of engagement” in the dashboard.
 If not, it will only show core drivers.
-Below an example of how the sub-driver under "Strategy" called "Mission" is identified as a Strength, even though the core driver is also marked as such.

-6. Why don't I have any strengths or priorities?
+Q: Why don't I have any strengths or priorities?

-In some instances, you may not see any strengths or priorities on your dashboard.
+A: In some instances, you may not see any strengths or priorities on your dashboard.
 This is normal and means that the factors applied in the calculation of strengths and priorities have not been met.
 For a strength or priority to show on your dashboard, the score would need to be in the 75th percentile of the benchmark, or have a significant impact on the engagement score, or both of the above.

-7. I have direct reports and all reports.
+Q: I have direct reports and all reports.
 Why don't I see any priorities and strengths for my direct reports dashboard?

-In instances where managers have both direct reports and all reports dashboards, the direct reports dashboard will not contain any priorities or strengths.
+A: In instances where managers have both direct reports and all reports dashboards, the direct reports dashboard will not contain any priorities or strengths.
 This is to allow managers to focus on a single set of priorities.
 Strengths and Priorities are designed to be a list of the drivers that a manager should work on first (or focus on maintaining, in the case of strengths).

-8. How do I see the other drivers, which have not been selected as priorities and strengths?
+Q: How do I see the other drivers, which have not been selected as priorities and strengths?